Can I cancel my reservation?

 Facilitron will continue to post information on district rental sites regarding the policy of the day as dictated by emergency response to the coronavirus.
 Once the ban on group activities is lifted, Facilitron will reach out to all the renters and work on repurposing their events.

-Why should facility owners like school districts "suspend" a reservation rather than simply cancelling or declining it?
+Why should facility owners like school districts "suspend" a reservation rather than simply canceling or declining it?

 When a state of emergency is called, many government crisis response plans kick into gear and in some cases, this includes funding and reimbursement for expenses, loss of revenue, and hardship due to an emergency situation.
 By "suspending" reservations, public space owners like school districts will have access to a report showing all lost revenue—numbers that can and should be included in future budget analysis and reporting.
 Once coronavirus is under control, these suspended reservations can be reactivated in order to repurpose and reschedule events where possible.